dustinandrews/gptFlaskByGpt-3.5-turbo/README.md

 After around 20-30 messages OpenApi will timeout.
 This seems to be due to the openai library doing something odd.
 Use the reset button to start over.

 ## Wishlist

+- more useful log viewer, collapse by id, pages, etc.
+- ability to pin messages
+- ability to start over from a logged conversation